South Dakota AG to Cop to Traffic Misdemeanors After Killing a Man

-South Dakota Attorney General Jason Ravnsborg, the state’s top law enforcement officer, will reportedly plead guilty to misdemeanor traffic charges stemming from a fatal car crash in September 2020 that killed a 55-year-old man walking along the shoulder of U.S. Highway 14.
+South Dakota Attorney General Jason Ravnsborg, the state’s top law enforcement officer, will reportedly plead guilty to misdemeanor traffic charges stemming from a fatal hit-and-run in September 2020 that killed a 55-year-old man walking along the shoulder of U.S. Highway 14.

 In an interview with the Associated Press, Beadle County State’s Attorney Michael Moore said, “[T]here won’t be a trial and there will be a plea entered,” citing a court order he said prevented him from sharing further details.
 The deal will be formalized on Thursday, the day Ravnsborg’s trial was set to start, according to Moore.